albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-Now say we need to get the data as rows, as shown next.
+Now say that we need to get the data as rows, where each row is represented as an `int[]`, as shown next.
 How can we do that?

 ```
 ┌───┬───┬───┬───┬───┐